A Fantastic Starbucks Customer Experience Story

 FEBRUARY 14, 2012

-Happy Valentine’s Day! have a secret.
+Happy Valentine’s Day!
+I have a secret.
 Nothing I write today is going to outdo Shonali Burke’s Valentine’s Day blog post.
 So please go over there, get it out of the way, and come back.
 It’s OK.
 I’ll wait.
 Now, wasn’t it worth it?
-I, for one, am pleased to finally see the movie star’s talents coming through.
-Enough of this PR stuff. have good news!

 PR Pros Not Keeping Up with What Journalists Want